Nabhani dynasty: Rule

 The Nabhans ruled as muluk, or kings, while the Imams were reduced to largely symbolic significance.

 The Imams lost moral authority since the title came to be treated as the property of the dominant tribe at any time.

 According to the historian Sirhan bin Said there were no records of Imams from 1153, when Imam Musa bin Abu Ja'afar died, until 1406, when Imam Hubaise bin Muhammad died.

-The Nabhan made their capital at Bahla.
+The Nabhan came to make their capital at Bahla.

 The Bahla Fort is called Hisn Tammah, and is said to take its name from an Iranian ruler of the town before the Islamic period.

-There are probably some pre-Islamic structural elements, but most of the buildings date from the Nabhani period.

-Buildings include the Friday Mosque, which probably dates from the 14th century and has an elegantly carved mihrab.

-The most recent buildings appear to date to the start of the 16th century.

 The fort testifies to the power of the Nabhani in their heyday.

 The period is poorly documented.
 It seems that at times the Nabhani only controlled part of the interior of the country, and at other times also ruled over the coastal lands.

-Oman suffered from Persian invasions, and at one point the coast was controlled by the Kingdom of Hormuz.
+The Oman suffered from Persian invasions, and at one point the coast was controlled by the Kingdom of Hormuz.
+The Nabhan coordinated themselves politically with the Kingdom of Hormuz while they managed matters of the Omani interior.
 The Banu Nabhan were dominant over the other tribes until the end of the 15th century.

 There are records of personal visits by Nabhani rulers to Ethiopia, Zanzibar, the Lamu Archipelago of what is now Kenya, and Persia.

 The al-Nabhani dynasty of Pate Island in the Lamu Archipelago claimed descent from the Omani dynasty.